melonproject-archive/documentation/chapters/fund.md

 `function addOpenMakeOrder(
     address ofExchange,
     address sellAsset,
+    address buyAsset,
     uint orderId,
     uint expirationTime
-) delegateInternal`
+) public delegateInternal`

-This function can only be called from within the current contract.
+This public function can only be called from within the current contract.
 The function ensures that the sell asset token does not already have a current open sell order and that there are one or more orders in the `orders` array.
 If the `expirationTime` is set to "0", the order's expiration time is set to `ORDER_LIFESPAN`.
 The expiration time is required to be greater that the current `block.timestamp` and less than or equal to the sum of the `ORDER_LIFESPAN` and `block.timestamp`.
 The function then sets the `isInOpenMakeOrder` mapping for the sell asset token address to `true`, and sets the details of the address's `openMakeOrder` struct on the contracts `exchangesToOpenMakeOrders` mapping.
 &nbsp;

 `function removeOpenMakeOrder(
     address exchange,
     address sellAsset
-) delegateInternal`
+) public delegateInternal`

-This function can only be called from within the current contract.
+This public function can only be called from within the current contract.
 The function removes the provided sell asset token address entry for the provided exchange address.
 &nbsp;

 `function orderUpdateHook(